triestpa/Police-Analysis-Python/README.md

 ![citations and arrests by race and violation](https://storage.googleapis.com/cdn.patricktriest.com/blog/images/posts/policing-data/citations_and_arrests_by_race_and_violation.png)

-We can see in this chart that Black drivers are more likely, across the board, to be issued a citation than white drivers, and Hispanic and Black drivers are generally arrested at a higher rate that white drivers, except for in the "other" category.
-Asian drivers are arrested at very low rates, but their citation rates are all over the place.
+We can see in this chart that Black drivers are more likely, across the board, to be issued a citation than white drivers, and Hispanic and Black drivers are generally arrested at a higher rate that white drivers (with the exception of the rather mysterious "other" category).
+Asian drivers are arrested at very low rates, but their citation rates are truly all over the place.

 Using the above code, we can easily create a similar visualization for grouping by gender.